ALABAMA PUBLIC CHARTER SCHOOL COMMISSION

 The Alabama Public Charter School Commission is established as an independent state entity.
 The mission of the commission is to authorize high-quality public charter schools in accordance with the powers expressly conferred on the commission in this act.

-- The commission shall be composed of a total of 11 members with the 11th member appointed by a local board authorizer during an appeal.
+- The commission shall be composed of a total of 13 members.

 ALABAMA PUBLIC CHARTER SCHOOL COMMISSION